dillionmegida/dillionmegida.com/src/pages/p/80. why-you-should-cleanup-when-component-unmounts/index.md

 #### 1. Cleaning up API requests on unmount

-In the cleanup function, you can abort requests using `AbortController` in [fetch](https://developer.mozilla.org/en-US/docs/Web/API/AbortController/abort) or [axios](https://github.com/axios/axios#cancellation).
+In the cleanup function, you can cancel [requests using `AbortController` in fetch or axios](/p/abort-api-request-in-javascript/).
 I believe they will also provide some abort methods for other request libraries.

 Here's how it looks in code: